Matilda Cuomo: Notable achievements

-Cuomo served as a Second and First Lady of New York State (between 1979 and 1994) where she was highly active in advocating for women, children, and families.
-She created initiatives that mentored children at-risk, facilitated finding long term homes for foster children, and strengthened families through providing education, including nutrition and immunization programs.
+Cuomo served as First Lady of New York State, where she was highly active in advocating for women, children, and families.
+She created initiatives that mentored children at-risk, facilitated finding long-term homes for foster children, and strengthened families through providing education, as well as nutrition and immunization programs.
 Cuomo founded the New York State Mentoring Program in 1984 with the aim of creating one-on-one mentoring opportunities for children and young adults.
-The state run program served over 10,000 students and was active with Cuomo as chair until 1995.
-After the New York State program was discontinued, she transitioned the initiative into Mentoring USA, an international nonprofit child advocacy organization serving to create mentor relationships for youth ages 7–21.
+The state-run program served over 10,000 students and was active with Cuomo as chair until 1995.
+After the New York State program was discontinued, she transitioned the initiative into Mentoring USA, an international nonprofit child advocacy organization creating mentor relationships for youth ages 7–21.
 The New York State Mentoring Program was reinstated in 2015.
 She also chaired the New York State Decade of the Child initiative.

-To help support her efforts to advocate for mentoring, Cuomo compiled and edited the book "The Person Who Changed My Life: Prominent Americans Recall Their Mentors," with proceeds going to the Mentoring USA nonprofit organization.
-Her mentorship book, first published in 1999, was reprinted in 2002 and 2012 featuring a foreword by Hillary Clinton, and later recorded as an audio book in 2016.
+To help support her efforts to advocate for mentoring, Cuomo compiled and edited the book The Person Who Changed My Life: Prominent People Recall Their Mentors, with proceeds going to the Mentoring USA nonprofit organization.
+Her mentorship book, first published in 1999, was reprinted in 2002 and 2012 featuring a foreword by Hillary Clinton, and in 2016 was recorded as an audio book.
 Personal essays on mentoring by Joe Torre, Rosie O'Donnell, Dr. Mehmet Oz, Nora Ephron, General Colin Powell, and Cory Booker are included in her book.
 Cuomo has appeared on the Oprah Winfrey Show to discuss her work in support of mentoring programs.

 Cuomo co-chaired the Governor's Commission on Child Care and chaired the NY Citizens' Task Force on the Prevention of Child Abuse and Neglect.
 She led New York's role in the UN's World Summit for Children in 1990 and the USA's ratification of the UN Convention on the Rights of the Child.